k0nsl/k0nsl_blog/_pages/der-schwedentrunk.md

 One of the Swedish specialities to obtain provisions from the pitiful, poor, already robbed German farmers was the following:

 <ul class="list-2">
 <li>Rape his women, that is to say, wife, daughters and any other female person in the vicinity.
-I mean, First things first, right?</li>
+I mean, first things first, right?</li>

 <li>Steal any and all livestock and have a giant Bar-B-Q using the barn as firewood.</li>